 Freetrade Investment Account Types

-When signing up, users can choose between four Freetrade Investment Account types, each with varying time horizons and tax implications.
+When signing up to Freetrade, investors can choose between four Freetrade Investment Account types.
+Each Investment Account offers varying time horizons and tax implications.
 See the table and descriptions below for a full outline of each of these options.

 General Investment Account